 Discussion

 In this article, we demonstrated our research method by analyzing the Location Tasks of Natasha and Alex, two second-generation adolescent immigrants from the FSU.
-These immigrants belong to a socio-ethnic group that attributes high importance to education as a stand-alone value and as a means to succeed in life (Eisikovits 2008, 2014; Remennick 2007).
+These immigrants belong to a socio-ethnic group that places a great deal of importance on education as an intrinsic value and as a means to succeed in life (Eisikovits 2008, 2014; Remennick 2007).

-Places are an essential element in the adolescents’ world.
-Understanding their meanings and activating the imagination about them initiate identity elaboration and the development of possible selves (Prince 2013).
+Places are an essential element in adolescents’ world.
+Understanding their meanings and activating the imagination about them initiates identity elaboration and the development of possible selves (Prince 2013).
 Natasha and Alex’s Location Tasks revealed how our method’s geographical point of view could generate dialogue with adolescents and enhance their self-awareness of the school experience in their various life contexts.

-It should be noted that there are common themes that we have identified in previous studies (Zur and Eisikovits, 2015, 2016; Zur and Ravid, 2018; Zur and Sigad, 2020), which we characterize them as fundamental structures of the lifeworld: reduction versus abundance; focus on the system versus focus on the parts; instrumentalism versus dialogue; and preservation versus change.
-The uniqueness of the Location Tasks in this study lies in the participants’ emphasis on the exclusion-inclusion axis and its connection to their transnationalist identity.
+It should be noted that there are common themes that we have identified in previous studies (Zur and Eisikovits 2015, 2016; Zur and Ravid 2018; Zur and Sigad 2020), which we characterize as fundamental structures of the lifeworld: reduction vs. abundance; focus on the system vs. focus on the parts; instrumentalism vs. dialogue; and preservation vs. change.
+The uniqueness of the Location Tasks in this study lies in the participants’ emphasis on the exclusion/inclusion axis and its connection to their transnational identity.

 The meanings students attribute to the school space reflect a politics of social belonging (Amitay and Rahav 2021; Brown 2017; Allan and Jorgensen 2021).
 Natasha expressed conformity to the hierarchical code used in her school based on academic achievement.
 Naturally, her ideal school resembled the school she attended.
 On the other hand, Alex resisted the hierarchical messages he received from his school and family.
 As a second-generation FSU adolescent who suffered as a child from social exclusion at school due to his ethnic origin, he used the Location Task as an opportunity to create an inclusive environment free from social stigma and discrimination.
-Moreover, he expressed the process of overcoming social barriers by locating places in the school’s external environment – places such as youth movement and youth center that served as bridging social capital (Allan and Jorgensen 2021).
+Moreover, he expressed the process of overcoming social barriers by locating places in the school’s external environment – places for the youth movement and a youth center that served as a means of bridging differences in social capital (Allan and Jorgensen 2021).
 These findings illustrate the potential of the Location Task to make the participants’ voices heard and increase their agency to respond to the politics of school space (Brown 2017).

 The quality of the findings stems from the following four characteristics of our method:

 Discovering lived experience through meanings attributed to places.

 Places carry both practical and metaphorical meanings.
 They are concrete, easy to describe, and an integral part of every experience and people’s identities (Casey 2009; Malpas 2018; Prince, 2013; Seamon 2015).
 The Location Task is not limited to exploring students’ experience of their school environment.
-Focusing on other places may teach about the meanings young people ascribe to multiple contexts of their geography (Hammond, 2022).
+Focusing on other places may offer insights into the meanings young people ascribe to multiple contexts of their geography (Hammond, 2022).

 Combination of visual and verbal data.

 The visual and verbal data complement one another.
 While the visual data is embodied and spontaneous, the verbal data is subject to an interpretive process.
 The interpretation involves both the participant and the researcher, starting during the interview and ending with an integrative and cross-cutting analysis performed by the researcher.
 Moreover, a triangulation between visual data, including the general configuration of the school scheme, the place’s identity, and the number and location of places, with verbal data that emerged from the interview, make it possible to establish the reliability of the results.